-Your solution needs to fit into your budget and not impact your ROI too heavily.
-This might not be a big issue if you’re selling a pricey service or product, but if you’re selling a lot of smaller and less expensive items your transaction fees can have an impact on your take-home revenue.
+Your solution needs to fit into your budget and not affect your ROI too heavily.
+This might not be a big issue if you’re selling a pricey service or product, but if you’re selling a lot of smaller and less expensive items your transaction fees can have an effect on your take-home revenue.

-Stripe, Square and PayPal all offer very competitor transaction fees with nearly the same amounts.
+Stripe, Square and PayPal all offer very competitive transaction fees with nearly the same amounts.

 All three services don’t have monthly fees – so if you’re not selling you don’t have to pay which is a bonus!

-- For an online payment with Stripe you’ll pay a processing fee of 1.75% + 30c for domestic ards and 2.9%, plus $0.30 for international cards.
+- For an online payment with Stripe you’ll pay a processing fee of 1.75% + 30c for domestic cards and 2.9%, plus $0.30 for international cards.